lexilash/lexilash.github.io/README.md

 - Development of a game prologue to set the stage
 - Implementation of a detailed player model
-- Creation of a leaderboard to foster competitive play This project report reflects the current status and future trajectory of the Maize-Maze game, highlighting the technical skills employed and the innovative features introduced.
-Further developments and improvements are anticipated as the project progresses.
+- Creation of a leaderboard to foster competitive play